Creating a Christmas Shopping Budget

 Hot Chocolate or Coffee Bar

-Creating a place to gather some packages of flavored hot chocolate and peppermints, special flavored coffees, an assortment of teas, and treats such as biscotti, chocolate-covered spoons, along with special holiday mugs makes gathering together for a warm mug of holiday cheer something that will happen with regular, happy frequency.
+Holiday Traditions include sounds, smells and tastes, including packages of flavored hot chocolate and peppermints, special flavored coffees, an assortment of teas, and treats such as biscotti, chocolate-covered spoons, along with special holiday mugs makes gathering together for a warm mug of holiday cheer something that will happen with regular, happy frequency.

 Over the years we’ve gathered and been gifted several Nativities, some of which we leave out all year long.
 It is a good reminder that the story of Christianity began with simplicity.